Brooke Smith

 Director, Science and Society

 Brooke Smith is the director of Science and Society at The Kavli Foundation.
 She leads programs aimed at strengthening the relationship between science and society.
 This includes portfolios focused on how publics might engage in ethical considerations born scientific discovery; effective ways to connect basic science with publics; building the field of public engagement with science; engagement efforts of Kavli Foundation partners; and advancing science policies that enable a thriving scientific enterprise.
-Brooke is part of the leadership of a broader collaborative of philanthropic funders interested in the role of science in society, including as participants of the Civic Science Fellows program.
+Brooke is the Vice Chair of a broader collaborative of philanthropic funders interested in the role of science in society, the Civic Science Funder Collaborative, and is serves as the foundation’s lead in the Civic Science Fellows program.

 Brooke’s executive leadership and deep knowledge of nonprofits, philanthropy and governance issues have led to her service on national and local boards.
 She currently serves on the Center for Media Engagement Board at U.T.
 Austin’s Moody College of Communication.
 Previous board positions include the National Caucus for Environmental Legislators and the Surfrider Foundation.
 She has been a Donella Meadows Leadership Fellow, courtesy faculty at Oregon State University, and a member of the National Academy of Sciences’ Roundtable on the Public Interfaces of Life Sciences.
 Brooke has served on advisory boards, including the National Academy of Sciences’ LabX, and has been a judge for international science engagement efforts, such as Falling Walls Engage and the Silbersalz International Science and Media Festival.